Learning image representations for anomaly detection: application to discovery of histological alterations in drug development: Anomaly detection in histological images

 \subsubsection{Architecture of the neural network}

 After experimenting with architectures for CNN encoder we have chosen to use EfficientNet-B0 deep neural network \citep{TanL19} (pre-trained on ImageNet), where we remove the last $9^{th}$ stage with $1\times1$ convolutional layer, such that the number of the output channels $d=320$.
-After batch normalization, Sigmoid Linear Unit (SiLU) activation function, and global averaging of $d \: 8\times 8$ activation maps, the CNN encoder outputs a 320-dimensional feature vector, which is fed to the FC-NN classifier as shown in top of Fig. \ref{Fig:1}.
-In Sec. \ref{Sec:evaluationNAFLD} we will compare different CNN architectures within our AD system, including EfficientNet-B0 with nine stages that outputs 1280-dimensional feature vector.
+After global averaging of $d \; 8\times 8$ activation maps, the CNN encoder outputs a 320-dimensional feature vector, which is fed to the FC-NN classifier as shown in top of Fig.~\ref{Fig:1}.
+In Sec.~ \ref{Sec:evaluationNAFLD} we will compare different CNN architectures within our AD system, including EfficientNet-B0 with nine stages that outputs 1280-dimensional feature vector.

 The NN classifier consists of two fully connected linear layers with ReLU activation function in between and softmax activation function in the output.
 The number of hidden neurons was set to 64, while the number output neurons equals 16, which is the number of the categories of tissues to be classified.
 Initial weights of the NN classifier were randomly sampled from zero mean normal distribution $N(0, \sigma^2)$ with standard deviation $\sigma=10^{-2}$, while biases were initialized with zeros according to \cite{SimonyanZ14a}.